sykaeh/intelmq/intelmq/bots/outputs/udp/README.md

 *Bot parameters:*
 * field_delimiter   : If the format is 'delimited' this will be added between fields.
 * format            : Can be 'Json' or 'delimited'.
 The Json format outputs the event 'as-is'.
 Delimited will descontruct the event and print each field:value separated by the field delimit.
-See examples bellow.
+See examples below.
 * header            : Header text to be sent in the udp datagram.
 * ip                : IP address of the UDP server
 * port              : PORT to connect to.